-TSCL also supported legislation, H.R.
-776, which would base the COLA on the CPI-E and ensure that the COLA was never less than three percent.
+TSCL also supported legislation - H.R.
+3588 - which would adopt the CPI-E and ensure that the COLA was never lower than 3%. (continued, next page) Notch Reform The Senior Citizens League members and supporters tend to be older, less affluent seniors.

-Notch Reform

-The Senior Citizens League members and supporters tend to be older, less affluent seniors.
 They also include a large number of Notch babies - those individuals who receive lower Social Security benefits because they were born in the years 1917 and immediately thereafter.
 TSCL feels that this is an inequity that was brought about because of flaws in the Social Security Act Amendments that were enacted and signed into law in 1977.

 The legislation affected people who began to retire just two years later and thereafter.
 The benefit formula, provided as a modest phase-in for the next five years, failed to protect retirees from cuts that were unexpectedly deep.
 Instead of cuts of 10 percent, benefits were 20 percent lower than expected.
 Thus, in order to make the Social Security program more equitable in general, and to correct a wrong done to Notch babies, we believe that some compensation for that injustice should be provided.

-TSCL strongly supports legislation such as the Notch Fairness Act, which would provide either a very modest \$5,000 lumpsum payment (payable in four installments) or an increased monthly benefit calculation to Notch babies.
-We were pleased when Congressman
+TSCL strongly supports legislation such as the "Notch Fairness Act," which would provide either a very modest \$5,000 lumpsum payment (payable in four installments) or an increased monthly benefit calculation to Notch victims.
+We were pleased when H.R.
+314 and S. 99 were introduced into the 114th Congress.

-Mike McIntyre's legislation, H.R.
-1001, garnered nearly 40 co-sponsors in the first session of the 112th Congress.

 We will continue to educate new Members of the House and Senate about the Notch and to work with past supporters of the Notch.
 With a large number of Notch co-sponsors during both sessions of Congress, we are hopeful that some type of Notch reform will be considered by the end of this session.

-Totalization Agreement

-Social Security Totalization Agreements are designed so that workers and their employers would not be subject to double taxation, owing payroll taxes to both the country in which they work, and their home nation.
+Totalization Agreement Social Security Totalization Agreements are designed so that workers and their employers would not be subject to double taxation, owing payroll taxes to both the country in which they work, and their home nation.
 In addition, totalization agreements allow workers to earn generic work "credits" good for receiving retirement benefits in either country.
 These credits from the United States and other countries can be totaled together to receive benefits.
 The U.S. currently has 24 totalization agreements with other nations, most having economies similar to our own.
 The U.S./Mexico Totalization Agreement - which was signed by the Social Security Administrations of both the U.S. and Mexico in 2004, and is due to undergo review by the current or future President(s) - continues to pose a threat to Social Security beneficiaries.
-Because of a loophole, if the President approves the Totalization Social Security Agreement with Mexico, it could lead to Social Security benefits going to individuals who worked in the U.S. while illegal.
+Because of a loophole, if the President approves the Totalization Social Security Agreement (continued, next page) with Mexico, it could lead to Social Security benefits going to individuals who worked in the U.S. while illegal.
 Despite the efforts of TSCL and others, knowledge of the U.S./Mexico Totalization Agreement remains limited on Capitol Hill, and the issue flies under the radar for the most part.
 TSCL has expressed its support for resolutions in opposition to the Totalization Agreement.
 In addition, TSCL is supportive of legislation, such as the Social Security Totalization Agreement Reform Act, which would grant more time for Congressional review of these agreements.
 TSCL has placed ads in The Washington Times in opposition to the proposed agreement and will continue to closely monitor the Totalization matter during the upcoming session of Congress.

-Protection of the Social Security Trust Fund
+Protection of the Social Security Trust Fund The Social Security Trustees estimate that Social Security's retirement trust fund will face exhaustion in 2033, and the situation will likely continue to worsen until changes are made.